unsaved/gradle-javaPropFile-plugin/README.txt

       may be required and others optional.
 THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY, BUT ARE NOT IN A PUBLIC RELEASE YET.

+CONSTRAINT
+    Property names references may not begin the following characters ! - .
+    E.g., you may define a property with name "!varName", but you can't reference it with ${!varName}.

 USAGE